FYSETC/FYSETC-Prusa-MK3S-Bear-Clone/README.md

 3.FaceBook Group:
 <https://www.facebook.com/groups/238970713918171/>

-4.Prusa mini assembly tutorial update 2020.9.4
+4.Prusa MK3S bear Upgrade v2.0 assembly tutorial update 2020.9.4
 The tutorial is very detailed.
 We also provide a video assembly tutorial.
 It is more convenient to use the two tutorials together，divided into 6 steps:

 https://youtu.be/oRfLwulpcgQ